vaibhavmehrotra94/Youtube-dll-Config/README.md

 	* Here download "windows.exe".

-3. Copy the youtube-dl file to floder where u want to download the video/s.
+3. Copy the youtube-dl file to folder where u want to download the video/s.

 4. "shift+RightClick" on the folder for options menu.